 – James Steerforth (© 2015)

-Only mostly fictional people were insulted, injured or slandered in the making of this story.
+Only mostly fictional or deceased people were insulted, injured or slandered in the making of this story.